dmnielsen/scrape_sbtb/README.md

 * ~~create two cursors: one to iterate thru table, one to update table~~
 * ~~differentiate between genres and themes (only pull genres? should I pull themes?)~~
 * Still some issues with genres and themes.
-Looks like not everything that needed to be re-scraped was.
+  * Not everything that needed to be was re-scraped, so some themes are still contaminating genres
+  * Many of the genres have a leading space
+  * Found one early format book rant that has the author name populating the Genre column (id=641)